dowonut/mwaps/README.md

-# Mwap
+# Mwaps

-Mwap is a (work in progress) map application, created as an alternative to Google Maps.
+Mwaps is a (work in progress) maps application, created as an alternative to Google Maps.

 ## Planned Features